 This extensive and ongoing series, which first began to take shape during my third year of study at the Michaelis School of Fine Art (2015), was inspired by Yasuke (pronounced yas-kay), a man who was taken from his native country in East Africa and ended up working for a powerful feudal lord in late 16th-century Japan.

-Yasuke is the only known Samurai of African descent in recorded history and played an integral part in die unification of the feudal states of Japan.
+Yasuke is the only known Samurai of African descent in recorded history and played an integral part in the unification of the feudal states of Japan.
 He was brought to the Far East along with a company of Jesuit missionaries in 1579.
 Here he rapidly attracted the attention of local military leader, Oda Nobunaga, because of his tall stature and dark skin tone, which the Japanese people were relatively unfamiliar with at the time.
 One of the only verifiable references to Yasuke comes from Nobunaga's journal, where he tells a little anecdote of when Yasuke was asked to go and scrub the "ink" out of his skin.

 His proficiency for learning the Japanese language aided in his ascent to a position close to Nobunaga in various military conquests right up until Nobunaga's defeat in a coup in 1582.
 Even then, Yasuke was chosen to return Nobunaga's decapitated head and personal belongings to the family of the overthrown leader, which was a great honour for a foreigner during this period of early colonial expansion and renewed nationalist and imperialist tenets.
 He refused to follow his master in death by ritual suicide, and his fate beyond Nobunaga's fall and probable reunification with the Jesuits is unknown.

-This series aims to explore Yasuke's legacy of cross-cultrual exchange and shifts the focus back to a common ancestor from humanity's heroic past that can be elevated instead of town down in the wake of rising socio-political and racial tensions across the globe.
+This series aims to explore Yasuke's legacy of cross-cultrual exchange and shifts the focus back to a common ancestor from humanity's heroic past that can be elevated instead of torn down in the wake of rising socio-political and racial tensions across the globe.

 The original series was constructed out of five different interpretations/articulations/imaginings of a 16th-century Mesoamerican woman, who was commonly known as La Malinche.
 She was raised in servitude under the Aztec ruler, Moctezuma II, during the era of the Spanish Conquest.
 She rose to historical importance around 1519, when she came into contact with Hernán Cortés and his company of Conquistadores in her native Mexico.
 It is said "La Malinche" (a name likely given to her by the Aztecs among who she lived her early life, meaning "outsider", as she was from the Nahua people), was gifted to Cortés as a gesture of good faith from Moctezuma II.